- RI’s minimum wage increased on January 1, 2023 from $12.25/hr. to $13.00/hr.

 Spotlight on non-discrimination:

 - Care teams can help people who have been discriminated against in the workplace.

-- Employment discrimination based on national origin or race, age, sex, sexual orientation and gender identity, religion, disability or the perception that one has a disability, is illegal.
+- Employment discrimination based on national origin or race, age, sex, sexual orientation and gender identity, religion, pregnancy, disability or the perception that one has a disability, is illegal.
 If a person believes they have experienced employment discrimination for these reasons, care teams can share information about:

 - The Rhode Island Commission for Human Rights, which investigates (for free) complaints of workplace or public accommodation discrimination.
 Complaints can be made telephonically or electronically.